ShunqH/Phantomreader/README.md

 ## Usage

 This script can read `.ascii` files.
-Please convert it first using **Splash**:
+Please convert it first using `splash`:

 ```bash
 splash to ascii disc_*
 ```

-Then check the usage.py
+Then check the `usage.py`.